 What is required of the award winners?

-The fellowship team will be expected to propose a project connected to the environment of a transdiscplinary nature to be accomplished in the spring semester, and to present the results at a spring meeting of the Council on the Environment.
+The fellowship team will be expected to propose a project connected to the environment of a transdiscplinary nature to be accomplished one year from the awarded fellowship, and to present the results at a spring meeting of the Council on the Environment.
 A letter of appreciation and a brief report to the donor of the Fellowship is also expected.

 The University of Maryland is committed to diversity and encourages programs to offer support to a diverse range of students consistent with campus principles of equal opportunity.